Hamlet Isakhanli

-Hamlet Isakhanli's academic and literary works cover a broad range of fields including research in mathematics and many areas of humanities and the social sciences, poetry, and creative writing.
+As a polymath, Isakhanli's academic and literary works cover a broad range of fields.

 Biography

-Isakhanli finished high school with a gold medal and was admitted to the Faculty of Mechanics and Mathematics of Azerbaijan State University in 1965.
-He graduated from BSU in 1970 with honors.
-In the same year, he was admitted back to the postgraduate research course of the institute, and then sent to Lomonosov Moscow State University for his graduate education and research.
-In 1973, he received a Ph.D. degree in Physical-Mathematical sciences.
+Isakhanli finished high school with a gold medal and was admitted to the Faculty of Mechanics and Mathematics at Azerbaijan State University (BSU) in 1965.
+In 1970, he graduated with honors, and was admitted to postgraduate studies at BSU, before attending Lomonosov Moscow State University for graduate studies and research.
+In 1973, he received a Ph.D. in physical-mathematical sciences.

-From 1973 to 1983, he worked as professor at Azerbaijan State Institute of Oil and Chemistry (currently Azerbaijan State Oil Academy) and chaired the department of mathematics in the Baku campus of the Leningrad Institute of Economics and Finance.
+From 1973 to 1983, he was a professor at Azerbaijan State Institute of Oil and Chemistry (currently Azerbaijan State Oil Academy), and chaired the department of mathematics at the Baku campus of Leningrad Institute of Economics and Finance.

+Isakhanli is a member of the Hajibayramli clan.

 He was married to Naila Isayeva.

 Research

-Hamlet Isakhanli is a scholar who has carried out research in various fields of sciences and arts.

-Hamlet Isakhanli is one of the authors and co-editor of the Khazar English-Azerbaijani Comprehensive Dictionary in six volumes.
-This work has been completed for the most part; its first three volumes have already been published.
+Isakhanli is a co-author and co-editor of the Khazar English-Azerbaijani Comprehensive Dictionary in six volumes, of which the first three volumes have been published.